vvartin/Impact-of-social-media-on-suicide-rates-results/README.md

 	* produced/ - contains the datasets created by the code
 		* final/ - contains the final merged dataset used in analysis
 		* figures/ - contains produced figures
+* documentation
+	* documentation/output-description.txt - explanation of the produced files with regards to axis or newly produced columns

 ## Credits